 Statutory Accident Benefits Coverage:

-This section of your automobile insurance policy provides you with benefits if you are injured in an automobile accident, regardless of who caused the accident including supplementary medical, rehabilitation, attendant care, caregiver, non-earner and income replacement benefits.
+This section of your automobile insurance policy provides you with benefits if you are injured in an automobile accident, regardless of who caused the accident, including supplementary medical, rehabilitation and attendant care, caregiver, non-earner and income replacement benefits.
+Options exist to increase most of these coverages.

-This section of your automobile insurance policy covers damage to your vehicle or its contents, and for loss of use of your vehicle or its contents, to the extent that another person was at fault for the accident.
-It is called direct compensation because even though someone else causes the damage, you collect directly from your own insurer, instead of the person who caused the damage.
+This section of your automobile insurance policy covers damage to your vehicle or its contents, and for loss of use of your vehicle or its contents, if another person was at fault for the accident.
+It is called direct compensation because even though someone else causes the damage, you collect directly from your own insurer.

 Note: Coverage under the DC-PD section of your automobile insurance policy only applies if the following conditions are met: